egoist/next-fullstack-starter/README.md

 Moving `.env.example` to `.env`.

-Then get your database ready, install PostgreSQL and make sure you have a user and database matching following config:
+Then get your database ready, install PostgreSQL and make sure you have a user and database matching the default one we use:

 ```
-DB_USER=postgres
-DB_PASS=random
-DB_HOST=localhost
-DB_PORT=5432
-DB_NAME=mydb
+DB_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"
 ```

 You can also customize it by updating `.env` file.